 Gins where Lemon is noticeable to taste:

 Bluecoat American Gin has a prominent limonene note throughout, while Leopold’s Gin and 6 O’clock Gin have lemon leaning profiles.
 Italian gin Malfy is a borderline-obsessive love letter to the fruit.
-Literally, the kind a stalker might right before being sectioned…
+Literally, the kind a stalker might write before being handed a restraining order…

 Fans with a budget to match their lemon hankering may be able to find some vintage bottles of Gordon’s Lemon Gin or Plymouth Lemon Gin, which are still around.